-During the Vietnam War, exposure to JP-4 jet fuel was widespread, as jet fuel was frequently combined with the powerful herbicide Agent Orange to destroy crops throughout the war.
-Agent Orange is now widely known to have long-term adverse effects on those exposed to it.
-On top of that, JP-4 jet fuel exposure can cause serious health problems, and many Vietnam veterans suffer due to exposure to the substance, along with the herbicide it was combined with.
+Even more concerning is that jet fuels were frequently combined with the powerful herbicide Agent Orange to destroy crops throughout the war.
+Agent Orange is now widely known to have long-term adverse health effects on those exposed to it.
+On top of that, JP4 jet fuel exposure can cause serious health problems, and many Vietnam Veterans suffer adverse health effects due to prolonged exposure to the substance, along with the herbicide it was combined with.

-Exposure to jet fuel can have devastating long-term effects.
-Below are a few of the diseases that are linked to jet fuel exposure.
-If you are a veteran suffering from one of these diseases and can connect your condition to your military service, you may be eligible to receive disability benefits from the VA.
+Scientific research shows that exposure to the toxic chemicals in jet fuel can have devastating long-term effects and lead to a variety of health complications.
+Below are a few of the health consequences linked to toxic jet fuel exposure.
+If you are a Veteran suffering from one of these diseases and can connect your condition to your military service, you may be eligible to receive disability VA disability benefits, which include financial compensation.

 Exposure to jet fuel has been linked to multiple neurological problems, including dementia, Alzheimer’s, and decreases in cognitive functioning.
-If exposure to jet fuel while serving in the military has affected you mentally, you can receive significant disability benefits from the VA.
+If such exposure to jet propulsion fuel while serving in the military has affected you mentally, you can receive significant disability benefits from the VA.

 A degenerative disease often causes a person’s condition to worsen as time passes.
-This means that a service-related degenerative disease will make a veteran eligible for a higher disability rating as their condition progresses.
+This means that a service-connected degenerative disease will make a Veteran eligible for a higher VA disability rating as their condition progresses.
 If your disability rating has remained unchanged, but your condition has worsened, it is crucial to get the VA to reevaluate your rating.
 Support from an experienced attorney can be extremely helpful in navigating this process.
 We can help you avoid being short-changed by the VA by helping you to make the VA’s rules and regulations work for you, not against you.

-Exposure to this toxic herbicide has been connected to multiple forms of cancer and other degenerative diseases in veterans.
+Exposure to this toxic herbicide has been connected to multiple forms of cancer and other degenerative diseases in Veterans.
 Lung cancer, prostate cancer, and lymphoma are among the most common forms of cancer linked to exposure to Agent Orange.
-These cancers can progressively worsen over time, often making it impossible for a veteran to maintain a job.
+These cancers can progressively worsen over time, often making it impossible for a Veteran to maintain a job.
 If you are in treatment for cancer that has been linked to exposure to Agent Orange, you are highly likely to receive a high disability rating from the VA.

 As is the case with jet fuel exposure, Agent Orange is also linked to Parkinson’s disease.
-As another degenerative disease, the symptoms of Parkinson’s often progress and worsen over the years, which can lead to the VA’s rating of a veteran’s disability status becoming inaccurate over time.
+As another degenerative disease, the symptoms of Parkinson’s often progress and worsen over the years, which can lead to the VA’s rating of a Veteran’s disability status becoming inaccurate over time.
 While the VA will reevaluate and raise a disability rating based on worsening symptoms in many cases, they sometimes will still rate inaccurately.
 In these situations, it is best to get the help of an attorney who can help you navigate the appeals process.

-If you are suffering from a degenerative disease due to exposure to jet fuel or Agent Orange, you may be eligible to receive much higher benefits than you are currently getting.
+If you are suffering from a degenerative disease due to exposure to jet fuel or Agent Orange, you may be eligible to receive much higher disability compensation than you are currently getting.
 Our team of attorneys is ready and able to help you make a strong case to the VA that they should raise your disability rating.
 A higher rating means that you can better support yourself and your family, even if your condition is making it impossible for you to work.
-At Berry Law, we know how important an accurate disability rating can be for veterans, and we want to do everything we can to help you get yours.
+At Berry Law, we know how important an accurate disability rating can be for Veterans, and we want to do everything we can to help you get yours.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.